 Who are they: “Quality Custom Shoes At A Truly Affordable Price.
 CustomMade’s mission is to simplify and personalize your shoe shopping experience.
 Some will simply call it a shoe.
 We call it The CustomMade Experience.”

 My opinion: I might be wrong, but at $250, CustomMade probably offers the most affordable Made-to-order dress shoes in the market.
 Amongst all the shoe brands listed here (with the possible exception of Josh Leong), I find their brand story one of the most compelling and personal.
 You can read the CustomMade story (which founder Donovan chronicled in detail) here.
 I love the fact that Donovan roped his mother and younger brother in to help run this business – yes, CustomMade is in many senses a family business!
-I’ll be detailing my own experience of getting a shoe customised at CustomMade, so stay tuned for a review of CustomMade’s shoes!
+For more detailed opinions, do read my review of CustomMade here!

 Prices: Made-to-order shoes start from $250.